MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 - Register and configure applications
 - Create, build, deploy and test adapters

-> To download and install the MobileFirst Developer CLI, visit the [downloads]({{site.baseurl}}/downloads/) page.
+> To download and install the MobileFirst CLI, visit the [downloads]({{site.baseurl}}/downloads/) page.
-> Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.
+> Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/) tutorial.

 <!-- ## MobileFirst Studio
-IBM MobileFirst Studio is an Eclipse plug-in that interfaces with the MobileFirst Developer CLI and provides a User Interface for commands such as:
+IBM MobileFirst Studio is an Eclipse plug-in that interfaces with the MobileFirst CLI and provides a User Interface for commands such as:

 - Application &amp; adapter creation and registration
 - Updating of applications and adapters to or from the server